top of page

 YOUNG CARERS

-A Young Carer is a child (aged 5-18) who has a significant caring responsibility for a family member who is ill, disabled or misuses drugs or alcohol.
+A young carer is someone aged under 18 who cares for a friend or family member who, due to illness, disability, a mental health problem or an addiction, cannot cope without their support.
 With an average age of 13 years old, Young Carers’ caring roles can affect their education, friendships, health & wellbeing.

 This project helps because it makes your feelings feel precious”